Travel to Cecil Rhodes’ Diamond Kingdom.

 Then I had the chance to board the vintage Rovos Rail from Cape Town to the capital (Pretoria) Pride of Africa run in South Africa.
 The 1950s era carriages travel the Old Karoo Pioneering Trail out of the Cape on a weekly 1,600 kilometer journey that travels no faster than 65kms per hour, and the windows can be thrown open to enjoy the grasslands and highveld scenery.

-Classical music before the classic journey.
+Classical music before

 It was a welcoming red carpet VIP check-in at the downtown Rovos Rail lounge/waiting room in Cape Town.
 My luggage was whisked away as I was served chilled South African sparkling wines in the plush leather seatingarea.